 The setting at the bottom of the pressure tank is very important!
-It's the device that meters the amount of abrasive that travels through the blasting home during a blasting operation.
-By getting the valve too far open then you are filling the tank more often than needed.
+It's the device that meters the amount of abrasive that travels through the blasting home during the blasting operation.
+By letting the valve open to far, you will be filling the tank more often than needed.
 Yes, more media is better but there comes a point when too much will slow down the cut.
 Your media only cuts efficiently with media velocity.
-So, if media is allowed to travel through the hose in excess it can't remove as fast as it's being fed, then the velocity is taken away.
+So, if media is allowed to travel through the hose in excess it can't remove as fast as it's being fed, so the velocity is taken away.
 The best setting to start with is the ball valve at 7 o'clock then adjust from there.
 Rule of thumb if the blast hose pulsates then the blast media setting is too much.
 Once you operate a few times you will get the hang of it!
-Set the pressure on the regulator at 110 psi engineered valves will only allow the pressure pot to reach 60 psi.
+Set the pressure on the regulator at 110 psi, engineered valves will only allow the pressure pot to reach 60 psi.
 PRESSURE TANK REFILLING